Asheville NC Travel Guide

 This is our favorite waterfall drive from Asheville with plenty of beautiful mountain scenery along the way, and it's short enough to make a very enjoyable day trip from wherever you are staying near Asheville.

-• Begin early in day and head to DuPont State Forest.
+• Begin early in the day and head to DuPont State Forest.
 From Asheville, take I-26 East to exit 40 for Highway 280/Airport exit toward Brevard.
 Turn right onto NC Highway 280 and drive about 16 miles.
 Turn left on U.S. 64 as you enter Brevard past Wal-Mart.
-Travel east on U.S. 64 for 3.7 miles to the Texaco station in Penrose.
-Turn right on Crab Creek Rd and continue 4.3 miles and turn right on DuPont Rd.
+Travel east on U.S. 64 for 3.7 miles to the gas station in Penrose.
+Turn right on Crab Creek Rd, continue 4.3 miles and turn right on DuPont Rd.
 Ascend and descend; after 3.1 miles, find the Hooker Falls parking lot on the right just before the Little River bridge.
-Hike to Hooker Falls, Triple Falls and High Falls (3-miles roundtrip).
+Hike to Hooker Falls, Triple Falls, High Falls and Bridal Veil Falls.
 Movie location for The Hunger Games.
+Read more.

 • Backtrack to Brevard and at the NC 280 intersection, continue STRAIGHT onto US 276 (Forest Heritage National Scenic Byway) into Pisgah National Forest.